 A book that absolutely inspired how I approach my businesses.
 If you want to create the best possible thing, you need to look at what everyone else is doing.

 Tip: Add “Budget Pick” and “Premium Pick” custom badges to your affiliate offers.
 This will speak to a specific demographic and qualify visitors.
-You can read more about how you can do this with Lasso in the “Further Reading” section below.
+You can read more about how to do this with Lasso in the “Further Reading” section below.

 Suppose you run a niche site dedicated to jogging.
 If you want to find more products in your market, try typing a well-known brand into Google followed by ‘vs.’